Medically reviewed by Aimee Paik, MD

 Overall, there are lots of treatments for clogged pores, but we believe that regular chemical exfoliation with proven topical ingredients is a great option to help keep pores clear.

 Whether you're looking to treat clogged pores, a mild acne scar, or face breakouts, Apostrophe has you covered.
-At Apostrophe, you'll receive customized treatment crafted by a board-certified dermatologist - all from the comfort of your own home!
+Through Apostrophe, you'll receive access to customized treatment crafted by an expert dermatology team - all from the comfort of your own home!

-All of our treatments are custom-compounded with science-backed ingredients to effectively treat your skin concerns.
-So if you're struggling with hormonal acne, body acne, or stubborn clogged pores, our experts are here to help.
+All Apostrophe treatments are custom-compounded with science-backed ingredients to effectively treat your skin concerns.
+So if you're struggling with hormonal acne, body acne, or stubborn clogged pores, the experts on our platform are here to help.
 Get started on your skincare journey today!

 Sources: